alpersonalwebsite/react/01_2_JS-module-systems.md

 console.log(sayHi(data.name));
 ```

-**Do you understand what´s going on here...?** If so, feel free to move to the next lesson.
-If not, let´s think together.
+**Do you understand what's going on here...?** If so, feel free to move to the next lesson.
+If not, let's think together.

 You can see that we are separating concerns or "parts" of our code:
 1. *Model* holds the data